Tyler Matakevich

 Path to American Football

-Matakevich’s college career at Temple was marked by significant achievements.
 As a sophomore, he recorded 137 tackles, one sack, and one interception.
-His junior year saw him achieve 117 tackles, 1.5 sacks, and another interception.
-In his senior year, he became the seventh player in FBS history to record 100 tackles in all four years.
-His performance earned him national recognition, including being named the AAC Defensive Player of the Year and a consensus All-American.
-He finished his college career with a total of 493 tackles, breaking the school’s record for career tackles during the Boca Raton Bowl.
+His junior year brought 117 tackles, 1.5 sacks, and one interception.
+By his senior season, Matakevich had become the seventh player in FBS history to record 100 tackles in all four collegiate seasons, cementing his status as one of the most productive linebackers in the country.

 Tyler Matakevich Career